Is the Seattle Police Department understaffed? Here’s what the data shows.

 As the Seattle City Council considers downsizing the city’s police force, one Seattle Times reader emailed me with her concerns.
-The reader — a resident of downtown Seattle — wonders if the Seattle Police Department (SPD) is not currently over-staffed, but understaffed.
+The reader — a resident of downtown Seattle — wonders if the Seattle Police Department (SPD) is not currently overstaffed, but understaffed.

 “I have been concerned for some time about the low number of sworn police officers in Seattle,” she wrote, “especially in light of our large population growth over the past 10-15 years.”